 Primary Care Connect Response to COVID-19 (Coronavirus)

-Primary Care Connect are taking all possible steps to stop the spread of the Coronavirus in our community.
+Primary Care Connect have developed a Covid Safe Plan, in alignment with Department of Health Guidelines.
 The health and safety of our community, clients and staff is our priority.
-Here are some of the steps we are taking to reduce the risks and stop the spread:
+As we begin to find our Covid normal service delivery model, here are some of the steps we are taking to reduce the risks and stop the spread:

 - Limitation of face-to-face appointments